rixed/junkie/README.md

 Compared to previously available tools junkie lies in between tcpdump and wireshark.
 Unlike tcpdump, its purpose is to parse protocols of any depth;
-unlike wireshark, through, junkie is designed to analyze traffic in real-time and so cannot parse traffic as completely as wireshark does.
+unlike wireshark, through, junkie is designed to analyze traffic in real-time and so cannot parse traffic as exhaustively as wireshark does.

 In addition, junkie's design encompasses extendability and speed: